wp-plugins/google-one/readme.txt

 == Description ==

-Google +1 allows you to celebrate liked the article.
-The button also provides a current count of how many times your story has been liked on Google Search Engine.
+Google +1 allows you to see how many times your page has been liked on Google Search Engine as well as who has liked the article.
+It comes with the button which provides a count.
+Google +1 plugin is a perfect solution for the people interested in the promotion of their website.

 http://www.youtube.com/watch?v=Z-v0xWTKnuU